elastic/kibana/docs/development/core/server/kibana-plugin-core-server.icspconfig.disableembedding.md

 ## ICspConfig.disableEmbedding property

 Whether or not embedding (using iframes) should be allowed by the CSP.
-If embedding is disabled \*and\* no custom rules have been defined, a restrictive 'frame-ancestors' rule will be added to the default CSP rules.
+If embedding is disabled, a restrictive 'frame-ancestors' rule will be added to the default CSP rules.

 <b>Signature:</b>